CompIsle/Unit-16-A2/doc/Problem 1 Doc.md

 The code meets this requirement by checking for a selected task, calling the ShowDialog method to open the dialog box for editing, and updating the task if a valid edited task is returned.

 ### Implementation of Filters
 The code provides three radio buttons, "All Tasks", "Incomplete Tasks" and "Completed Tasks" for filtering the displayed tasks.
-When a radio button is checked, the code updates the list box's ItemsSource property to display either all tasks or only the incomplete tasks.
+When a radio button is checked, the code updates the list box's ItemsSource property to display the correct filter.

 The code fulfills this requirement by handling the radio button's Checked event and updating the ItemsSource property of the list box accordingly.